-GDP = C + I + G – X.
+GDP = C + I + G + X

-- Income remitted by foreigners living in the country back to their home countries)].
+- Income remitted by foreigners living in the country back to their home countries (B)

 Why These Differences Are Important

 In many emerging markets, such as Mexico, residents move to other countries where they can earn a better living.
-They send lots of money back to their families in their home county.
-This income is enough to drive economic growth.
-It's counted in GNI and GNP, though not in GDP.
+Many workers that do this send money back to their families in their home county.
+There is enough of this type of income that it influences economic metrics.
+It's counted in GNI and GNP but not in GDP.